3-manifolds/SnapPy/doc_src/index.rst

   - New self-contained SnapPy application for Linux.

-  - Support for Python 3.13.
+  - Support for Python 3.13 and SageMath 10.5.

 * Versions 3.1 (May 2023) and 3.1.1 (June 2023):